aliramazon/github-ui/README.md

 - How can I make it easy for any engineer to create a detail page?
 - How can I handle error cases, like 404s, automatically?
 - All in all: **how can I construct the beginnings of a _system_ that will make other engineers' lives easier?**

-## Your Submission

-After you have implemented the two pages, please write an overview of what you have implemented, what were any tradeoffs you made, and how you would extend this if you had more time.
-Please include this in the OVERVIEW.md file.

-## Conclusion

-Please feel free to reach out to the recruiter if you have any questions or if anything is unclear.
-We're excited to see what you come up with!
-Good luck!
-## License

-At CodeScreen, we strongly value the integrity and privacy of our assessments.
-As a result, this repository is under exclusive copyright, which means you **do not** have permission to share your solution to this test publicly (i.e., inside a public GitHub/GitLab repo, on Reddit, etc.). <br>

-## Submitting your solution

-Please push your changes to the `main branch` of this repository.
-You can push one or more commits. <br>

-Once you are finished with the task, please click the `Submit Solution` link on <a href="https://app.codescreen.com/candidate/acc86889-941e-443f-b969-7dca98930693" target="_blank">this screen</a>.